 Myth 6: I am too old to be an anthropologist.

-Reality: In 1997, the average age of the Ph.D. student in anthropology was 39 years.
+Reality: The average age of the Ph.D. student in anthropology is 40 years.
 It is not too late!

 Okay, so much for the myths.
 Explore the idea of a degree in anthropology, knowing that if you are sincere about your passion for people, this is possibly a great fit for you.